SverreNystad/gpt-dungeon-master/cc-srd5.md

 #### Spellcasting Focus

-You can use a musical instrument (see "[Equipment](#chapter-equipment)") as a spellcasting focus for your bard spells.
+You can use a [musical instrument](#section-tools) as a spellcasting focus for your bard spells.

 ### Bardic Inspiration